 There are many types of surgery that are used to reconstruct the ACL injury with the 2 most common involving a patella tendon graft (PTG) or semitendinosus graft (STG) which is using the knee tendon or hamstring tendon respectively.

-The time frames for return to sport are varied depending on the surgeon and each case but generally the surgeons prefer to use a time frame between 10-12 months.
+The time frames for return to sport vary depending on the surgeon and each case, but generally the surgeons prefer to use a time frame between 10-12 months.
 Physiotherapy after surgery is extremely important and needs to be guided to achieve the best outcome possible.

-Body Logic have well structured rehab programs that use similar principles as the West Coast Eagles Football Club in the rehabilitation of Nic Naitanui from his ACL injury.
+Body Logic Physiotherapy have well-structured rehabilitation programs that use similar principles as the West Coast Eagles Football Club in the rehabilitation of Nic Naitanui and Mark Lecras from their previous ACL injuries.

 Based on all the information from the examination we will explain to you in simple language the factors that may have contributed to your injury, and the factors that may implicate on your recovery.
 The best treatments options available to you will be discussed, and a shared decision about the best option will be made.